Xadeck/xCards/README.md

 ![king of spades](https://raw.githubusercontent.com/Xadeck/xCards/master/shadowed/1x/KS.png)

-Initial card design obtained from https://sourceforge.net/projects/vector-cards/?source=typ_redirect They were split into single files using [Sketch](https://www.sketchapp.com/) They were then converted to fix the maximum sized indicated by https://www.paintcodeapp.com/news/ultimate-guide-to-iphone-resolutions, that is:
+Initial card design obtained from https://sourceforge.net/projects/vector-cards/?source=typ_redirect They were split into single files, and exported as SVG using [Sketch](https://www.sketchapp.com/).
+They were then converted to fix the maximum sized indicated by https://www.paintcodeapp.com/news/ultimate-guide-to-iphone-resolutions, that is:

 ```